eivilux/calendrier-apres/README.md

 ## Contact

-For questions, suggestions, or partnership requests, open an **issue** or contact us via the Eivilux project channels.
+For questions, suggestions, or partnership requests, open an **issue** or contact us by mail at info@eivi-lux.com.

 ---

-*Made with ❤️ by the Eivilux community*
+*Mad by Eivi-lux*